fronthouse/ng-tools/libs/testhelp/README.md

 # @fronthouse/TestHelp

-This library contains helper functions for speeding up your development with Karma and/or Jasmine test runners with the Angular TestBed.
+This library contains helper functions for speeding up your development with Karma and/or Jest test runners with the Angular TestBed.

 ## How to use